-- 1. Make sure bike is secure and will not fall over. - 2.
-Break loose the banjo bolt on caliper but leave attached so fluid won't leak out. - 3.
-Loosen and remove the two allen head bolts that attach the o.e.m. caliper to the mounting bracket. - 4.
+- Make sure bike is secure and will not fall over. - 2.
+Break loose the banjo bolt on caliper but leave attached so fluid won't leak out. - Loosen and remove the two allen head bolts that attach the o.e.m. caliper to the mounting bracket. - 4.
 Now carefully remove the caliper from the disc and let hang out of the way. - 5.
 Take your HAWG HALTERS caliper out of the box along with the hardware package.
-This package should contain two copper crush washers, banjo bolt, stainless steel shims, and two 3/8-16 x 1" long button head screws. - 6.
-Using the two 3/8-16 x 1" long chrome allen screws attach the caliper to the mounting bracket or fork leg.
+This package should contain two copper crush washers, banjo bolt, stainless steel shims, two chrome plated aluminum spacers and two 10 mm chrome socket head cap screws with washers. - 6.
+Using the two 10 mm chrome socket head cap screws with flat washers, attach the caliper to the fork leg.
+Place the aluminum spacers between the fork leg and caliper.
 Snug the two screws so the caliper is firmly mounted.
 Now check alignment of the centerline of the caliper to the centerline of the rotor.
 This can best be achieved by sighting down the caliper where the two halves are joined together relative to the rotor. - 7.
 The caliper kit includes two each stainless steel shims in the following thickness-.010, .016, .032 & .060.
-These shims go on the mounting bolts between the mounting bracket or fork leg and the mounting ears on the caliper.
+These shims go on the mounting bolts between the fork leg and the mounting ears on the caliper.
 You are to use whatever amount of shims needed to center the caliper on the rotor.
 This step is very important!!!!
-Be sure to check for adequate clearance between the rotor and mounting screw.
+Be sure to check for adequate clearance between the rotor and lower caliper mounting screw.
 If the screw contacts the rotor, remove it and use the shims supplied as washers underneath the screw head.
 The wheel should turn freely at this point.
 Once proper alignment is accomplished, snug one screw and remove the other so you can apply blue Loctite to the threads.
 Repeat this procedure for the other screw.
 At this point it is recommended the caliper be positioned to allow for maximum clearance between rotor and pad retaining bolt by pulling the caliper in a rotational motion away from the rotor.
 This also takes up any bolt hole clearance that may exist in the direction of braking force.
 Once completed, tighten the screws to 25 ft-lbs of torque.